 Each of the speakers presented a well-crafted speech that was designed to capture everyone’s attention, especially the judges!

-One speaker caught my attention when he opened his speech by reciting the first two lines of a Lionel Ritchie song.
+One speaker caught my attention when he opened his speech by reciting the first two lines of a Lionel Richie song.

-A confession here… I’m a bit of a Lionel Ritchie fan.
+A confession here… I’m a bit of a Lionel Richie fan.

 As I didn’t recognise the lyrics, I did what any self-respecting fan would do….and asked Google.

-Sure enough, the lyrics weren’t from Lionel Ritchie but by a singer called F.R David.
+Sure enough, the lyrics weren’t from Lionel Richie but by a singer called F.R David.

 Whenever you’re speaking in public, carefully check that all of the facts included in your presentation are accurate and up-to-date.

 Your audience can check them on their smartphones in seconds, just as I did with the song lyrics.